capr/luapower-work/terra/tr.md

 or advanced knowledge of the language.
 Needless to say, tr doesn't cover those either.

-In tr, the LBA is outsourced to the libunibreak library.
+In tr, the LBA is done with the libunibreak library.
+The text is split by language in order to apply LBA because the algorithm depends on language.

 ## Itemization